Today is Reformation Sunday, the day before Reformation day. Unfortunately, Reformation Day is more known for being Halloween.

 Typically, when we think of fear, we think of evil.
 Read the list above: those creatures are not often characters for our children to emulate.
 However, what is ironic, is the most terrifying and scary thing in the world, more terrifying than any fictional creature, more horrifying than any demon or devil, is God Himself.
 Specifically, the wrath of God ought to be the thing we fear more than anything at all.

-This is an important distinction because the secular world has a cartoonish idea of hell.
+This is important since it is often not only the secular world which has a cartoonish idea of hell.
 Many people today view hell as a place where Satan (a red man with a tail, horns, and pitchfork) and his demons torture people for all eternity.
 This is embarrassingly absurd.

 First, ponder the logic of that: God’s greatest enemy, His most aggressive and evil adversary, is going to have a jolly time, for all eternity, torturing God’s lesser enemies.
 That view seriously calls into question how the Bible defines the concept of justice.
 Thankfully, that is not at all the picture of hell the Bible presents.